Floodplain: Formation

-Sedimentation from overbank flow is concentrated on natural levees, crevasse splays, and in wetlands and shallow lakes of flood basins.
-Natural levees are ridges along river banks that form from rapid deposition from overbank flow.
-Most of the suspended sand is deposited on the levees, leaving the silt and clay sediments to be deposited as floodplain muds further from the river.
-Levees are typically build up enough to be relatively well-drained compared with nearby wetlands, and levees in non-arid climates are often heavily vegetated.
+Sedimentation from the overbank flow is concentrated on natural levees, crevasse splays, and in wetlands and shallow lakes of flood basins.
+Natural levees are ridges along river banks that form from rapid deposition from the overbank flow.
+Most of the suspended sand is deposited on the levees, leaving the silt and clay sediments to be deposited as floodplain mud further from the river.
+Levees are typically built up enough to be relatively well-drained compared with nearby wetlands, and levees in non-arid climates are often heavily vegetated.

 Crevasses are formed by breakout events from the main river channel.
-The river bank fails and floodwaters scour a channel.
+The river bank fails, and floodwaters scour a channel.
 Sediments from the crevasse spread out as delta-shaped deposits with numerous distributary channels.
 Crevasse formation is most common in sections of rivers where the river bed is accumulating sediments (aggrading).

 Repeated flooding eventually builds up an alluvial ridge, whose natural levees and abandoned meander loops may stand well above most of the floodplain.
-The alluvial ridge is topped by a channel belt, formed by successive generations of channel migration and meander cutoff.
-At much longer intervals, the river may completely abandon the channel belt and begin building a new channel belt at another position on the floodplain.
-This process is called avulsion, and takes place at intervals of 10–1000 years.
+The alluvial ridge is topped by a channel belt formed by successive generations of channel migration and meander cutoff.
+At much longer intervals, the river may abandon the channel belt and build a new one at another position on the floodplain.
+This process is called avulsion and occurs at intervals of 10–1000 years.
 Historical avulsions leading to catastrophic flooding include the 1855 Yellow River flood and the 2008 Kosi River flood.

 Floodplains can form around rivers of any kind or size.
-Even relatively straight stretches of river are found to be capable of producing floodplains.
+Even relatively straight stretches of river are capable of producing floodplains.
 Mid-channel bars in braided rivers migrate downstream through processes resembling those in point bars of meandering rivers and can build up a floodplain.

-The quantity of sediments in a floodplain greatly exceed the river load of sediments.
+The quantity of sediments in a floodplain greatly exceeds the river load of sediments.
 Thus, floodplains are an important storage site for sediments during their transport from where they are generated to their ultimate depositional environment.

-When the rate at which the river is cutting downwards becomes great enough that overbank flows become infrequent, the river is said to have abandoned its floodplain, and portions of the abandoned floodplain may be preserved as fluvial terraces.
+When the rate at which the river is cutting downwards becomes great enough that overbank flows become infrequent, the river is said to have abandoned its floodplain.
+Portions of the abandoned floodplain may be preserved as fluvial terraces.